 In addition to teaching music for the past ten years, Kevin is a professional musician, singer/songwriter, and co-founder (with Jonah Tolchin) of the band Dharmasoul.
 Their first recording Lightning Kid has over 550,000 streams on Spotify, and the song “Love Again” is featured on the official Blues Roots playlist.
 They play in Philadelphia and New York and tour nationally.
 To learn more, go to dharmasoulband.com and follow them on Facebook/Instagram.

 Jonah is a proud Princeton native (Princeton Friends School alumnus) with a story of musical success that continues to unfold.
 At age fourteen he started learning the guitar.
 At fifteen he was performing on-stage with blues legend Ronnie Earl.
 At eighteen he recorded his first "EP," and at nineteen he made his first full-length album and was asked to perform at the Newport Folk Festival.
-At twenty he was signed to Yep Roc Records and was making albums (Clover Lane, Thousand Mile Night, and the forthcoming Fires for the Cold) and touring the world.
-Jonah has recorded in the studio with legends such as Jackson Browne and Rickie Lee Jones, played shows with Greg Allman and Vanessa Carlton, and gained over 21 million streams in over 78 countries.
+At twenty he was signed to Yep Roc Records and was making albums (Clover Lane, Thousand Mile Night, Fires for the Cold) and touring the world.
+Jonah has recorded in the studio with legends such as Jackson Browne and Rickie Lee Jones, played shows with Greg Allman and Vanessa Carlton, and gained over 25 million streams in over 78 countries.
 He has studied guitar with Wilbo Wright, Charlie Hunter, Adam Levy, Arlen Roth, and others.
+Jonah is a voting member of the Recording Academy (for the Grammys).

 Jonah has lived in several states over the past decade (NH, RI, WA, ME, MA), making his living as a full-time musician, songwriter, producer, session musician, and educator.
 He has taught master classes at the Idyllwild Arts Academy in songwriting and given lectures about the music business.
 In 2017 Jonah and Kevin Clifford formed the band Dharmasoul and in 2018 released their first album Lightning Kid.
 They continue to write, tour, and record (as he also does for his solo work as well).